The Belation

 C. CEMBAT (oath, hand, atonement) – Cembation

-As Gralon grew, he swore an oath—a solemn Cembation—to the Triemelions, vowing to lead his people out of darkness.
+As Gralon matured, he swore a solemn oath—a Cembation—to lead his people out of darkness.

 K. KATAT (skill, sword) – Katation